Helping Public Speaking Students with Anxiety

 Focus on presenting, not reading

 First, I get it, really.
 Before I present at a conference or in front of colleagues, I get sweaty hands and shaky knees.
 Everyone is staring at me.
 I’ve made this beautiful presentation, why not focus on that?
 Could I just read?
-Therefore, I share that idea with my students.
+Therefore, I share my personal anxiety idea with my classes.
 Very few people are completely immune from nerves with public speaking, and the temptation to read is there.

 Second, when high school public speaking students know their material, they are likely to succeed at speeches.
-Students should become mini-experts on their speeches.
+Speakers should become mini-experts on their content.
 Will the actual speech be the same as the outline?
 No!
-Boost students’ confidence that their knowledge will make them successful speakers.
+Boost their confidence that their knowledge will make them successful speakers.

-Finally, we discuss why people read from a Powerpoint and how to prepare well enough so they don’t rely on the visual aid.
-Plus, students can laugh at me.
-They’ve seen me be goofy, and it sets the classroom community as a forgiving one.
+Finally, to close, discuss why people read from a Powerpoint (fear of public speaking, negative thoughts, overall nervousness).
+Then brainstorm how to prepare well enough so they don’t rely on the visual aid.

 Think on your feet

-A quick way to add an element of public speaking is to give a mini-lesson on organizing thoughts in your head and presenting them coherently.
-That free download even includes a rubric, making the process quick for you and students.
-Whatever topic you study in class, you can add a quick element of impromptu speaking.
+Additionally, a quick way to add an element of public speaking is to give a mini-lesson on organizing thoughts in your head and presenting them coherently.
+That free download even includes a rubric, making the process quick.
+Whatever topic you study in class, add a quick element of impromptu speaking.

 Analyze audience

 Not only should students practice public speaking, but they should also be aware of public speaking as audience members.
-Videos, commercials, and social media bombard our students with material that they should know how to navigate.
+Videos, commercials, and social media bombard our learners with material that they should know how to navigate.
 What videos specifically target students?
 Also, what is manipulative?
-Plus, what should students question?
+Plus, what should they question?
 (Lots of questions for audience members!)
 By looking at public speaking as audience members, you are emphasizing that everyone has a role.
-Establishing that ideas with your students then establishes public speaking activities as a cooperative endeavor: Everyone has a job.
+Establishing that ideas with classmates then establishes public speaking activities as a cooperative endeavor: Everyone has a job.

-Be compassionate with young audiences.
-Students may not even understand that they are targeted—that the videos were made specifically with their interests and beliefs in mind.
+Be compassionate with young audiences!
+Teenagers might not understand the depth in which they are targeted—that the videos were made specifically with their interests and beliefs in mind.
 Teach students about audience analysis.
-This media literacy lesson helps with both students as the speaker and an audience member.
-Both parts of public speaking matter.
-I remind students before speeches begin that every class member is actively participating, either as a speaker or audience member.
+This media literacy lesson helps with everyone as the speaker and an audience member.
+Both parts of an audience matter.
+Remind classes before speeches begin that every class member is actively participating, either as a speaker or audience member.

 Finally, when students own knowledge about their audience, they are empowered.
-Show students that knowing about an audience both targets their message and prepares them for an engaged audience.
+Show them that knowing about an audience both targets their message and prepares them for an engaged audience.
+Owning knowledge makes getting in front of a group a tad easier.

 Most of our communication is nonverbal, but verbal communication still matters.
 Whatever unit or content area you are, students can present a radio commercial for that topic.
-I ask students to write and present a radio commercial for a nonprofit.
+My classes write and present a radio commercial for a nonprofit.
 They read their commercial (as a voice-over) without a large focus on nonverbal communication.
 By eliminating the normal components of a typical speech, students can then focus on verbal communication.
-This targeted practice boosts confidence, helping public speaking students with anxiety.
+This targeted practice boosts confidence, helping anxious speakers.

 Practice, practice

-I spend most of my time practicing with speech students and pairing students to practice with each other.
-So often, I give a brief overview of expectations and then practice with students for the reminder of the class period.
+Therefore, we practice.
+I pair students to practice with each other.
+So often, I give a brief overview of expectations, ask speakers to review, and then run practices for the reminder of the class period.

 For practice sessions, I provide myself for a one-on-one resource.
 I set a timer and tell the student to ask whatever they want.
 Often, they want reassurance that a topic is organized or that they don’t sound dumb.
 (They don’t; they’re just nervous.)

 Another practice focus can be on a struggle area: breathing, fillers, hand gestures.
-Concentrate on one area with students and give them reminders and heaps of praise.
+Concentrate on one area with each class member and give them reminders and heaps of praise.
 Oftentimes, I encourage students to make that focus part of their goal sheets for speech.
-(All of my speech students have individual goals.)
+(All of my speakers have individual goals.)
 Helping public speaking students with anxiety is somewhat of a coaching strategy, of seeing what reassurance each individual speaker needs.

 Finally, ask students to choose their best portion and present it to you.
 Note what goes well: are students confident? passionate? do they have ample transitions?
 Explain why that portion goes well and encourage the student to connect that to the rest of the speech.